Ayanfe-Mee/LITA_Sales_Analysis_Project-1/README.md

 - Sales Data from Capstone by LITA_TheIncubator_Hub.
 It includes this key columns;
 1. OrderID: This is a unique identifier for each order.
-2. CustomerID: This is the unique identifier for each customer in the dataset, allowing for tracking customer-specific purchases and behaviors
+2. CustomerID: This is the unique identifier for each customer in the dataset, allowing for tracking customer-specific purchases and behaviors.
 3. Product: This is an item purchased by each customer.
 4. Region: This is the geographical location where the sale occured.
-5. OrderDate: This is the date of the order or sales date
+5. OrderDate: This is the date of the order or sales date.
-6. Quantity: It is the number of items sold
+6. Quantity: It is the number of items sold.
-7. UnitPrice: The price of a single product sold
+7. UnitPrice: The price of a single product sold.

-### Basic Statistics
+### Basic Statistics About This Dataset.
+---
+1. Total Sales: 2,101,090.
+2. Total Quantity Sold: 68,461.
+3. Total Unit Price: 290,260.
+4. Average Sales: 212.
+5. Number of Customers: 501.

 ### Key Features
 ---
 - Interactive dashboard using PivotTables.
-- Visual representation of insights found in Excel and SQL
+- Visual representation of insights found in Excel and SQL.
-- Visual dashboard of sales overview, top-performing products, and regional breakdown
+- Visual dashboard of sales overview, top-performing products, and regional breakdown.

 ### Basic Statistics About This Dataset.
 ---